 37) Masdevallia Orchids (Masdevallia)

 The Masdevallia genus contains about 350 orchids.
-They are best recognized for their uniquely alluring flowers which feature long, skinny sepals that fuse into a larger tube-shaped flower structure.
+They are best recognized for their uniquely alluring flowers, which feature long, skinny sepals that fuse into a larger tube-shaped flower structure.
 Additionally, their flowers feature brilliant colors and pretty markings to give them added appeal.

 Native To: | Higher altitude regions from Mexico to Southern Brazil |

-Houseplant or Garden: | Houseplant or gardens in cool coastal climates |
+Houseplant or Garden: | Houseplants or gardens in cool coastal climates |

 General Care: | Easy to grow in the right conditions |